Aliases for DGCR8 Gene

 GeneCards Summary for DGCR8 Gene

 DGCR8 (DGCR8 Microprocessor Complex Subunit) is a Protein Coding gene.
-Diseases associated with DGCR8 include digeorge syndrome.
-Among its related pathways are Translational Control and Gene Expression.
-GO annotations related to this gene include double-stranded RNA binding.
+Diseases associated with DGCR8 include Velocardiofacial Syndrome and Digeorge Syndrome.
+Among its related pathways are Tat-mediated elongation of the HIV-1 transcript and DDX1 as a regulatory component of the Drosha microprocessor.
+Gene Ontology (GO) annotations related to this gene include protein homodimerization activity and double-stranded RNA binding.

 Component of the microprocessor complex that acts as a RNA- and heme-binding protein that is involved in the initial step of microRNA (miRNA) biogenesis.
 Component of the microprocessor complex that is required to process primary miRNA transcripts (pri-miRNAs) to release precursor miRNA (pre-miRNA) in the nucleus.
-Within the microprocessor complex, DGCR8 function as a molecular anchor necessary for the recognition of pri-miRNA at dsRNA-ssRNA junction and directs DROSHA to cleave 11 bp away form the junction to release hairpin-shaped pre-miRNAs that are subsequently cut by the cytoplasmic DICER to generate mature miRNAs.
+Within the microprocessor complex, DGCR8 function as a molecular anchor necessary for the recognition of pri-miRNA at dsRNA-ssRNA junction and directs DROSHA to cleave 11 bp away form the junction to release hairpin-shaped pre-miRNAs that are subsequently cut by the cytoplasmic DICER to generate mature miRNAs (PubMed:26027739, PubMed:26748718).
 The heme-bound DGCR8 dimer binds pri-miRNAs as a cooperative trimer (of dimers) and is active in triggering pri-miRNA cleavage, whereas the heme-free DGCR8 monomer binds pri-miRNAs as a dimer and is much less active.
-Both double-stranded and single-stranded regions of a pri-miRNA are required for its binding.
-Involved in the silencing of embryonic stem cells self-renewal.
+Both double-stranded and single-stranded regions of a pri-miRNA are required for its binding (PubMed:15531877, PubMed:15574589, PubMed:15589161, PubMed:16751099, PubMed:16906129, PubMed:16963499, PubMed:17159994).
+Specifically recognizes and binds N6-methyladenosine (m6A)-containing pri-miRNAs, a modification required for pri-miRNAs processing (PubMed:25799998).
+Involved in the silencing of embryonic stem cell self-renewal (By similarity).